 For example, Lord Ainz was unbeatable throughout Overlord.
 While he might have been one of the most powerful, if not the most powerful, character in Isekai Quartet, the unpredictable nature of the other characters was unlike anything he had ever faced.

 Lord Ainz and Tanya had immediate respect for one another and saw each other as equals.
 Lord Ainz also acknowledged Natsuki’s superhuman fortitude, almost as if Re:ZERO’s protagonist’s mind has undergone unbelievable stress.
-And from Konosuba, it was the peppy and overconfident Aqua who had Lord Aniz worried since she could effectively inflict damage on him.
+And from Konosuba, the peppy and overconfident Aqua had Lord Aniz worried since she could effectively inflict damage on him.

 One of the elements that made Isekai Quartet so much fun was seeing which characters either got along or were rivals.
 Regardless of the dynamic, no pair was ever farfetched or unbelievable.
 If two people had similar personalities, it made sense that they would be friends.
 Likewise, if two had conflicting goals, they were instant enemies.